 Weight 200gm per piece

 Packing 120 pieces per carton

-Please note all the above sizes and weights are approximate.
+- All the above sizes and weights are approximate.

 Ring-spun combines the long and short-staple fibers, unlike combed cotton, ring spun tightly twists them together to make a smoother and stronger yarn.
 The end product has a more luxurious feel than conventional combed cotton.